vogler75/automation-gateway/README.md

 ## Using PLC4X

-You have to start the app-gateway plus app-plc4x.
+You the application app-plc4x to get values from various source supported by PLC4X.
 See config.yaml in each folder of the app.
-Because some PLC4X drivers  /  plc's do not support subscriptions we have added a simple polling options. (currently only one polling time per connection).
+Because some PLC4X drivers/plc's do not support subscriptions we have added a simple polling options (currently only one polling time per connection).

 ```
-> cd app-gateway
-> gradle run

 > cd app-plc4x
 cat config.yaml
 Plc4x: